DroneDB/docs/docs/faq.md

 Yes!
 Registry is open source and can be self-hosted using Docker or natively.
 See the [Registry documentation](/docs/registry) for detailed instructions.

-### What happened to DroneDB Desktop?
+### What is the status of DroneDB Desktop?

-DroneDB Desktop (the standalone Windows application) has been deprecated.
-All functionality has been moved to the web-based [Registry/Hub](https://hub.dronedb.app) platform, which provides a richer feature set and works on any operating system with a browser.
+DroneDB Desktop (the standalone Windows application) serves a niche offline user base and is still available as a one-time purchase on the [plans page](https://dronedb.app/plans).
+It is now in **maintenance mode**: no further developments are planned.
+For active development we recommend the web-based [Registry/Hub](https://hub.dronedb.app) platform, which provides a richer feature set and works on any operating system with a browser.

 ### What databases does Registry support?